aip956/Lab3_v2/README.md

 pip install fastapi sqlalchemy psycopg2-binary connection port to connect postgres to alchemy

+Chose FastAPI
+Endpoints / instances:
+ - Get warrior by id
+ - Get warrior by search term
+ - Count warriors
+ - Post/create warriors
+To Uvicorn web server (originally)
+PostgreSQL database

 For v2:
 Change webserver from uvicorn to gunicorn
-Validate data prior to saving
-Add limits to resources
-Increased file descriptor limits
-Adjusted number of threads (docker-compose)
+Added limits to resources (in docker-compose) Increased file descriptor limits (in docker-compose) Adjusted number of threads (docker-compose)
 91% KO to this point